 - .5-1 ounce (14g – 28g) chile de arbol powder.

-You can use other chili powders as well for different tasting chili paste to your preference.
+You can use other chili powders, such as smoked paprika or red pepper, as well for different tasting chili paste to your preference.
 If the paste is too loose or watery, add in a bit more powder to thicken it up.
 If it feels too thick, add in a bit of water or mix in a bit more olive oil.

 What can you cook with harissa?

 What CAN’T you cook?
 Only kidding, but I love having harissa and other chili pastes around to swirl into soups or stews, even season fish or rub into chicken.
+You can also turn it into a wonderful sauce.
 I have a series of recipes coming up soon that incorporate harissa.